Duration: 14 days

 Overnight: Los Tarrales Reserve

 Today there are a couple of options.
 For those of you with a desire to see Horned Guan, now is your chance.
-If you want to make the hike, we’ll leave at 2:30am after some coffee and biscuits and drive for an hour to the foot of the volcano, where we’ll begin a three- or four-hour hike up into the habitat of the Horned Guan.
-We must advise you that this is a tough, strenuous hike at an altitude of around 8 000 to 9 000 feet up the side of a volcano.
+If you want to make the hike, we will leave at 2:30 a.m. after some coffee and biscuits and drive for an hour to the foot of the volcano, where we will begin a three- or four-hour hike up into the habitat of the Horned Guan.
+We must advise you that this is a tough, strenuous hike at an altitude of around 8 000 to 9 000 feet (2400 to 2700 meters) up the side of a volcano.
 There is little time for breaks, as we need to be up there at the top at dawn, when the birds are most active and vocal.
 Even then there is no guarantee of success.
 Though large birds, the population is quite small and fragmented, which means numbers are thin up here.
-We’ll be lucky to find a bird, and it may require some bushwhacking to get to see it, but it is an amazing sight.
-On the way down we’ll also look out for some of the higher-elevation birds, like Black Thrush, Highland Guan, Golden-browed Warbler, and others.
-The descent is steep, so we’ll take our time, as we’ll also want to check the lower forest slopes for Cabanis’s Tanager, Swainson’s Thrush, Rufous-capped Warbler, Green Shrike-Vireo, Ivory-billed Woodcreeper, Velasquez’s, Pale-billed, and Lineated Woodpeckers, localized Orange-fronted Parakeet, Rufous-browed Peppershrike, and many others.
+We will be lucky to find a bird, and it may require some bushwhacking to get to see it, but it is an amazing sight.
+On the way down, we will also look out for some of the higher-elevation birds, like Black Thrush, Highland Guan, Golden-browed Warbler, and others.
+The descent is steep, so we’ll take our time, as we’ll also want to check the lower forest slopes for Cabanis’s Tanager, Swainson’s Thrush, Rufous-capped Warbler, Green Shrike-Vireo, Ivory-billed Woodcreeper, Velasquez’s, Pale-billed, and Lineated Woodpeckers, the localized Orange-fronted Parakeet, Rufous-browed Peppershrike, and many others.

-If, like many people, you choose not to torture yourself climbing a volcano, we’ll spend the day around the lodge birding the forests and trails of this wonderful lodge.
+If, like many people, you choose not to torture yourself climbing a volcano, we will spend the day around the lodge birding the forests and trails of this wonderful lodge.
 The afternoon is free for you to check the grounds, rest up, and enjoy the scenery.

 Overnight: Los Tarrales Reserve

-Day 8.
-Lake Atitlán, transfer to Antigua Guatemala
+Day 9.
+Lake Atitlán, transfer to Guatemala City

-We’ll do some morning birding around the lodge, before heading to Lake Atitlán.
-Here we’ll bird the dry scrub for species like Orange-billed Nightingale-Thrush, Rusty Sparrow, Squirrel Cuckoo, White-throated Swift, Black-vented Oriole, and a very localized specialty, Belted Flycatcher.
-This range-restricted species is very skulking, and we’ll make a special effort to find it here.
-There is also the chance to visit some gardens, where we’ll find several species of hummingbird, like White-eared and Azure-crowned Hummingbirds and Black-crested Coquette.
+We will do some morning birding around the lodge, before heading to Lake Atitlán.
+Here we will bird the dry scrub for species like Orange-billed Nightingale-Thrush, Rusty Sparrow, Squirrel Cuckoo, White-throated Swift, Black-vented Oriole, and a very localized specialty, Belted Flycatcher.
+This range-restricted species is very skulking, and we will make a special effort to find it here.
+There is also a chance to visit some gardens, where we will find several species of hummingbird like White-eared and Azure-crowned Hummingbirds and Black-crested Coquette.
 The lake will also provide us with some waterside species like American Coot, Great-tailed Grackle, and Spotted Sandpiper.
-Once we’ve handled the birds here, we’ll drive to Antigua Guatemala for the night.
+Then we will head to Guatemala City for an overnight.

-Today we rise early to catch a flight across the mountains and over the forest-draped slopes, down into the humid forest of Petén and the heart of the Mayan empire.
-This once was home to the greatest Mayan city, Tikal, whose ruins stand as testament to the amazing building skills of these people.
+Today we rise early to catch a flight to Flores across the mountains and over the forest-draped slopes into the humid forest of Petén and the heart of the Mayan empire.
+This once was home to the greatest Mayan city, Tikal, whose ruins stand as testament to the amazing building skills of these ancient people.

 The forest here, though, is particularly full of birds.
 We’ll enjoy a plethora of species like Tody, Blue-diademed, and Keel-billed Motmots, Chestnut-colored, Pale-billed, Lineated, and Velasquez’s Woodpeckers, migrant Warblers like Hooded, Worm-eating, Kentucky, and Chestnut-sided, flycatchers like Yellow-olive and Eye-ringed Flatbills, Bright-rumped Atilla, Sulphur-rumped Myiobius, Couch’s Kingbird, and Yucatan and Sepia-capped Flycatchers.
 Little Tinamou calls from the forest, along with other skulkers like Scaly-throated Leaftosser.
 Bright forest birds like Emerald Toucanet, Keel-billed Toucan, Gartered and Slaty-tailed Trogons, Red-crowned Ant Tanager, and White-collared Manakin add touches of brilliance to the verdant forest.